PoorBillionaire/Windows-Prefetch-Parser/README.rst

 Features
 ---------
 * Specify a single prefetch file or a directory of prefetch files
-* Automatic version detection - no specification required by the user
-* On-the-fly type 30 (Windows 10) decompression and parsing
+* CSV support
+* Limited Windows 10 support
-* Sort a directory of Prefetch files by last execution time
+* Sort a directory of Prefetch files by all execution timestamps
-* (Mostly) cross-platform: Windows 10 prefetch files must be parsed from a Windows workstation using this script.
-All others have been tested on both Windows and Linux
+* (Mostly) cross-platform: Windows 10 prefetch files must be parsed from a Windows 8+ workstation

-**Note: Version 30 (Windows 10):**
-The class being utilized for Windows 10 prefetch file decompression makes use of Python's 'ctypes' module.
-This module relies on the Windows API; the Analyst must be working from a workstation running at least Windows 8 in order to decompress and parse Windows 10 prefetch files.

 Command-Line Options
 ---------------------